Wentz vs. Goff: The highs, lows and future of the NFL's top young QB rivalry

 Wentz’s comeback has not gone as planned.
 The Eagles are 6-7 and have an 8.9 percent chance to make the playoffs.
 Goff and the Rams have the ability to deliver the knockout blow this week.

 There was plenty of talk about a repeat heading into this year.
 Part of the thinking was that an ultramotivated Wentz would be an elixir to any Super Bowl hangover.
-But that has not proven to be the case.
+But that has not proved to be the case.
 The hangover, turns out, was a doozy.
 And Wentz, who did not make it back onto the field until Week 3, has spent the season working to get back into form.
 He’s not all the way back yet.
 There are moments when he looks like his old MVP-caliber self, but he has also had stretches when the rust is evident.
 One of those funks came in the biggest game of the year against Dallas last week.
 Wentz was unable to get much going for most of the game before busting out for three touchdowns down the stretch in what proved to be a 29-23 overtime loss.

 Wentz’s accuracy (69.6 completion rate) is up over nine points from last year, but his overall production is down.
 The offense has regressed, scoring about a touchdown less on average compared to last year.